FrancisBanville/ms_interpreting_probabilities/README.md

 captured in local webs.

-![**Spatial scaling of interactions.** Expected number of host-parasite interactions in a network aggregating all probabilistic (a) local and (b) regional interactions within a latitudinal window of a given length.
+![**Spatial scaling of interactions.** Expected number of host-parasite interactions in a network aggregating all (a) local and (b) regional probabilistic interactions within a latitudinal window of a given length.
 Every dashed curve corresponds to a different expanding window characterized by a different central latitude, with the colored solid line representing the median number of interactions.
 Heatmaps of the expected number of (c) local and (d) regional interactions found in windows of specified length and central latitudes.
 Probabilities of regional interactions were obtained with a false positive rate of 5% and a false negative rate of 10%.
-Local probabilistic interactions were derived from the probabilistic metaweb by setting the value of
-$P(L|M)$ (the local probability of interaction among potentially interacting species) to $1$, ensuring a conservative comparison between aggregated local webs and metawebs.
-Aggregated local webs were obtained by aggregating both the species and interactions found within a particular latitudinal window, with the values of $P(L|M)$ remaining at their maximum value of $1$ following
+Local probabilistic interactions were derived from the probabilistic regional interactions by setting the value of $P(L|M)$ (the local probability of interaction among potentially interacting species) to $1$, ensuring a conservative comparison between aggregated local webs and metawebs.
+Aggregated local webs were obtained by aggregating both the species and interactions found within a particular latitudinal window, with the values of $P(L|M)$ remaining at their maximum value of $1$ following @eq:aggregate. ](figures/spatial_scaling.png){#fig:spatial}
-@eq:aggregate. ](figures/spatial_scaling.png){#fig:spatial}

 ## Box 1: A spatiotemporally explicit model of interactions